rasoulveisi/iprange/README.md

 **Solution:**

+1. The script now automatically creates the runtime ipset if it doesn't exist
-1. Restart the firewall: `/etc/init.d/firewall restart`
+2. If issues persist, restart the firewall: `/etc/init.d/firewall restart`
-2. Verify the IPSet name matches exactly (case-sensitive)
+3. Verify the IPSet name matches exactly (case-sensitive)
-3. Check firewall logs: `logread | grep firewall`
+4. Check firewall logs: `logread | grep firewall`

+**Note:** This script fixes the issue where IPs were only added to firewall config.
+It now updates both the config and runtime ipset simultaneously.

 ### PBR (Policy-Based Routing) not working